-- You should clean the cage with a mixture of white vinegar and water.
-Any bleach and harsh cleaning products will harm your parrot.
+- Clean the cage with a mixture of white vinegar and water.

-- Ideally, it should dry out in the hot sun, as this will help eliminate any mold and germs.
+- Let it dry out in the hot sun to kill mold and fungi.

-The risks of not cleaning the parrot’s cage weekly are high.
-That’s because:
+The risks of not cleaning the parrot’s cage weekly are high because you’ll miss the following: